lbaehren/lofarsoft/src/Anaamika/doc/source/capabilities.rst

 PyBDSM performs the following tasks:

-    * Reads in the image, collapses specific frequency channels, with weights, and produces a 'continuum' image (ch0 image) for all polarisations.
-The stokes I ch0 image is used for all further computation.
+    * Reads in the image, collapses specific frequency channels, with weights, and produces a 'continuum' image (the 'ch0' image) for all polarisations.
+The Stokes I ch0 image is used for all further computation.

     * Preprocessing is done, whereby some basic parameters like image statistics are computed.
 Also, any input parameters that are left to default are calculated using sensible algorithms.